jocutler/adjusting-dropout-fMRI-meta/README.md

 on Windows 64-bit PC running Windows 7

 # Citation
-If you use the method, please cite the doi of the collection containing the code - https://doi.org/10.25377/sussex.c.4223411 and the NeuroImage paper until the methods paper on the technique is available - https://doi.org/10.1016/j.neuroimage.2018.09.009
+If you use the method, please cite the doi of the collection containing the code - https://doi.org/10.25377/sussex.c.4223411 and the technique preprint - https://www.biorxiv.org/content/early/2018/10/30/457028.full.pdf or NeuroImage paper.

 # Contributing
 As I'm new to sharing code, GitHub etc. I would appreciate any contributions or feedback on how to improve.